SvenSommer/poc-epa-medication/README.md

-# README for E-Rezept-Fachdienst and ePA MediationService Communication POC
+# POC for E-Rezept-Fachdienst and ePA MedicationService Communication

-This Proof of Concept (POC) demonstrates seamless communication between the E-Rezept-Fachdienst and the ePA MediationService, utilizing Docker and VS Code's .devcontainer feature for a streamlined setup process.
+This Proof of Concept (POC) demonstrates seamless communication between the E-Rezept-Fachdienst and the ePA MedicationService, utilizing Docker and VS Code's .devcontainer feature for a streamlined setup process.

 ## Overview